Transit Visa Exemptions in China: 24-Hour, 72-Hour, and 144-Hour Options

 Eligible travelers can only apply for the 144-hour visa-free transit if they enter through one of the 35 designated ports.
 In addition, travelers are only allowed to travel within a certain area on the entry permit and exit the country through designated ports as well.
 People who travel outside the permitted area and exit the country through a non-designated port may face certain penalties.

 The 144-hour transit visa exemption was first introduced to three cities in East China’s Shanghai-Jiangsu-Zhejiang area: Hangzhou, Shanghai, and Nanjing in 2016.
-This exemption policy has gradually been expanded to 30 cities in the past eight years.
+This exemption policy has gradually been expanded to over 20 cities in the past eight years.

 • Beijing, Tianjin, Shijiazhuang (Hebei Province), Qinhuangdao (Hebei Province), Shanghai, Hangzhou (Zhejiang Province), Ningbo (Zhejiang Province), Wenzhou (Zhejiang Province), Zhoushan (Zhejiang Province), Nanjing (Jiangsu Province), Lianyungang (Jiangsu Province), Guangzhou (Guangdong Province), Shenzhen (Guangdong Province ), Jieyang (Guangdong Province), Shenyang (Liaoning Province), Dalian (Liaoning Province), Qingdao (Shandong Province), Zhengzhou (Henan Province), Chongqing, Kunming (Yunnan Province), Lijiang (Yunnan Province), Xishuangbanna (Yunnan Province), Chengdu (Sichuan Province), Xi’an (Shaanxi Province), Xiamen (Fujian Province), and Wuhan (Hubei Province).